logoMotorway in France

 The motorway is a toll-motorway from Boulogne to Abbeville

 At the entrance to Rouen the A28 becomes the N28.
-Follow on down through the tunnel, then across the Seine.
-(The Pont Mathilde bridge, closed from 2012 to 2014, has now reopened).
+Follow on down through the tunnel, then across the Seine on the Pont Mathilde bridge.
 Immediately after crossing the Seine, turn 270° right, following signs for Paris and Evreux then Evreux & Orleans .You will join the A13 motorway south of Rouen.

 About 10 km south or Rouen, leave the A13 motorway for the A154 motorway, which then becomes the N154 dual carriageway almost to Dreux.